top of page

 Today, more than 7,300 languages are used worldwide.
 Bible translation is complete, or is taking place, in 4,012 languages—bringing hope, dignity and transformation to communities everywhere.

+But the work isn’t finished.
+More than 540 languages are still waiting for their very first Scripture.
 For these communities, even a single verse can open the door to understanding God’s love in a whole new way.
+This is why Bible translation matters.

 This is why your partnership makes a difference.